 The Hospitality Management curriculum focuses on the management of today's exciting hospitality and entertainment industries.
 Students will receive a solid foundation of business practices related to this growing service industry.
-Courses will examine organizations in lodging, tourism, and entertainment, food and beverage operations.
+Courses will examine organizations in lodging, tourism, sports, entertainment, food and beverage operations.

-According to Hospitality Minnesota, a Roseville-based trade association, the industry employs more than 127,000 people and pays \$3.7 billion in wages each year, making it the state's second-largest industry.
-Nationally, the U.S. Bureau of Labor Statistics estimates have noted that the hospitality industry will generate more than 41,000 new jobs between 2004 -2014.
+According to Hospitality Minnesota, a Roseville based trade association, the industry employs more than 127,000 people and pays \$3.7 billion in wages each year making it the state's secondlargest industry.